 STEP 1: Let your puff pastry defrost from the freezer at room temperature for about 20 minutes.
 This will help the dough be more workable and will prevent it from cracking when you try to shape the danish.

-TIP: Some vegan cream cheeses are runnier than others.
+๐ TIP: Some vegan cream cheeses are runnier than others.
 The mixture should be relatively thick, like in the image below, otherwise, it will run too much when baked.
 If you find that your mixture is on the runnier side, you can add another tablespoon or two of cornstarch to thicken it up.

 Assembly Time

-Then all that’s left is assembling the danishes!
+Then all thatโs left is assembling the danishes!
 Store-bought puff pastry usually comes with 2 large sheets of dough.

-STEP 6: After folding the corners into the center of the square (to form an octagon), you can dollop some cream cheese mixture into the center.
+STEP 7: After folding the corners into the center of the square (to form an octagon), you can dollop some cream cheese mixture into the center.

 Serving the Danishes

-These Vegan Pumpkin Pie Cream Cheese Danishes are
+These Vegan Pumpkin Cream Cheese Danishes are:

 - Creamy,